Grading System and Grade Point Average Computation

 The letter grades A, B, C and D may include a “+” or “-” to indicate that a student’s level of performance is slightly higher or lower than that of the letter grade alone.

-Your grade point average is a weighted numerical average of the grades you earn in your courses at UAF.
-To compute your GPA, divide the total number of credits you have attempted into the total number of grade points you have earned.
+Grade point average (GPA) is a student's weighted numerical average of the grades earned in courses at UAF.
+To compute GPA, divide the total number of credits attempted into the total number of grade points earned.
 Grade points are calculated by multiplying the number of grade points awarded, according to the chart below, by the number of credits attempted for the course.
-The following grades are figured in your GPA: A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D- and F. Grades of I, DF, W, P, NB, AU and CR do not carry grade points and do not affect your GPA.
+The following grades are figured in a student's GPA: A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D- and F. Grades of I, DF, W, P, NB, AU and CR do not carry grade points and do not affect a student's GPA.

 Noncredit courses, transfer credits and credit by examination do not affect the GPA calculations.
-Your “graduating GPA” is your cumulative grade point average at the time of graduation.
-If, after earning a bachelor’s degree, you take more classes from UAF as a nondegree student, grades for those courses won’t be factored into your official graduating GPA.
+“Graduating GPA” is a student's cumulative grade point average at the time of graduation.
+If, after earning a bachelor’s degree, more classes are taken from UAF as a nondegree student, grades for those courses won’t be factored into the official graduating GPA.
 The exception is students who are officially admitted to a second degree program.

 |Grade||Grade points per credit|

 Minimum grade possible for a course to count toward general education requirements, major, minor or degree requirements, or as a prerequisite for another course

 Minimum grade possible to earn credit for a course

 Note: Some degree programs require C or higher for their major or minor requirements.
-Check program listings for your degree requirements.
+Check program listings for specific degree requirements.